simon-frankau/big-classic-mac/README.md

    * Find all absolute references to ROM, allowing it to be relocated. ☑️
    * Find all references to HW, allowing it to be replaced.

+The plan has been somewhat adjusted by the fact that there are a bunch of absolute ROM references in the System software, so I'm building patching tooling for the System files, too.
+Relevant files live in the 'system' directory.

 ### Other TODOs

  * Search for unreferenced code -  look for bra, b, rts, jmp.